ponagr/databaser_school_project/README.md

 - Creating database
 - Creating tables
 - inserting, altering and selecting data with queries
-- Accessing and handling data in database from C# with Dapper
+- Accessing and handling data in database with C# with Dapper